Michael Bierut: Awards and achievements

-Bierut's work is in permanent collections in around the world the Museum of Modern Art (MoMA) and the Cooper Hewitt, Smithsonian Design Museum in New York; the Library of Congress in Washington, DC; the San Francisco Museum of Modern Art (SFMOMA); the Denver Art Museum; the Museum für Kunst und Gewerbe Hamburg, Germany; and the Museum of Design, Zürich, Switzerland."
+Bierut's work is held in permanent collections at the Museum of Modern Art (MoMA), the Cooper Hewitt, Smithsonian Design Museum, and the Metropolitan Museum of Art in New York; the Library of Congress in Washington, DC; the San Francisco Museum of Modern Art (SFMOMA); Musée des Arts Decoratifs, Montreal, Canada; the Denver Art Museum; the Museum für Kunst und Gewerbe Hamburg, Germany; and the Museum of Design, Zürich, Switzerland.

 From 1988 to 1990, Michael Bierut served as president of the New York Chapter of the American Institute of Graphic Arts (AIGA) and was president of AIGA National from 1998 to 2001.
-He is presently serving as director of both Architectural League of New York and New Yorkers for Parks.
+He is presently serving as vice president of the Architectural League of New York and previously served on the board of New Yorkers for Parks.

 Bierut in 1989 was elected to the Alliance Graphique Internationale, and in 2003, he was named to the Art Directors Club Hall of Fame.
-He received highest honor in the profession in 2006, the AIGA medal, which recognizes his illustrious achievements and contributions to the field.
+He received highest honor in the profession in 2006, the AIGA Medal, which recognized his illustrious achievements and contributions to the field.
 In 2008, he received the Design Mind Award that was presented by the Cooper-Hewitt, National Design Museum, Smithsonian Institution.
 In 2015, he was awarded Masters Series Award by the School of Visual Arts and received his first comprehensive retrospective of his work.